caiton1/AI-training-assistant/README.md

 # AI-training-assistant
-A proof of concept demonstrating how one could use a LLM tailored to someone's learning style
+A proof of concept utilizing MERN stack demonstrating how one could use a LLM tailored to someone's learning style